innogames/slack-bot/readme.md

 - -> then you can execute `myCommand` to trigger this jenkins job
 ![Screenshot](./docs/custom-commands.png)

-## Macro
+## Commands
-Macros are very magical and can be defined in the yaml configuration files.
+Defined "Commands" (former called "Macros") are very magical and can be defined in the yaml configuration files.

 They have a trigger (a regular expression) and have a list of sub commands which will be executed.
 They take parameter groups from regexp into account - so they can be very flexible!

 One simple example to start two Jenkins jobs with a given branch name at the same time:
 ```
-macros:
+commands:
  - name: build clients
    trigger: "build clients (?P<branch>.*)"
    commands: